-Since a negative change in account terms can feel awful when it happens to you, it’s important to know they don’t always happen because you did something wrong.
-In some cases the standards of the issuer may change, and the new standards could mean that you no longer qualify for the same type of credit account you once did.
-These policy changes could be due to any number of reasons, including the recent successes or failures of the lender as a company, or reactions to the current and expected economy.
+A negative change in account terms can feel awful when it happens to you.
+Yet, it’s important to know that these changes don’t always happen because you did something wrong.
+In some cases, the standards of the issuer may change, and the new standards could mean that you no longer qualify for the same type of credit account you once did.
+Policies may change for any number of reasons, including the recent successes or failures of the lender, or reactions to the current and expected economy.

 Denial of Credit